sonots/ruby-server-starter/README.md

 which are equivalent with `evn RAILS_ENV=production LANG=en_US.UTF-8` in shell.

-Please note that environment variables are updated on restarting, which means are not deleted.
+Please note that environment variables are updated on restarting, which means deleted files are not affected.

 ## See Also